-11.4 At this site, operations are to occur in the following sequence (refer to Appendix 4 for further details on underlined methodology, which are listed in alphabetical order):
+11.4 At this site, operations are to occur in the following sequence (refer to Appendix 4 for further details on underlined methodology; which are listed in alphabetical order):

 1. Erect protective fencing along the position(s) shown by the dashed red line/s on the TPP.
-2. Provide a photographic record of all tree protection to arboricultural consultant - this will be forwarded to and approved by the Council's Arboricultural Officer and must demonstrate that all aspects of tree and ground protection measures have been implemented in accordance with this Arboricultural Report.
+2. Retain all other existing hard surfaces as shown by the sandy coloured squares on the TPP.
+3. Provide a photographic record of all tree protection to arboricultural consultant - this will be forwarded to and approved by the Council's Arboricultural Officer and must demonstrate that all aspects of tree and ground protection measures have been implemented in accordance with this Arboricultural Report.
 The tree protection measures shall be retained until completion of all works hereby permitted.
-3. Commence construction.
-4. Remove tree protection when all construction activity has ended.
-5. Carry out landscaping works.
+4. Demolish existing conservatory.
+5. Commence construction.
+6. Remove tree protection when all construction activity has ended.
+7. Carry out landscaping works.